 A fee a borrower pays.
 It is deducted proportionately from each loan disbursement.

 Loan Servicer/Servicer

 An organization hired by a lender or the Department of Education to administer student loans.
-Loan servicing includes disbursing loan funds, monitoring enrollment status, collecting payments, and assisting borrowers during repayment of their loans.
+Loan servicing includes disbursing loan funds, monitoring enrollment status, collecting payments, and assisting borrowers during the repayment process of their loans.